- 4 days ago

 Choosing the right development platform is the foundation of successful operations app development.
 A robust app builder like Base44 allows teams to build complex, multi-step operational tools without starting from scratch or handling heavy backend coding.

-It provides, amongst other key features, reusable workflows, dynamic data collections, automation tools, permissions and scalable infrastructure designed for operational teams.
+It provides, amongst other key features, an agentic AI builder, built-in database management, automation tools, connectors for your existing tools, permissions and scalable infrastructure designed for operational teams.

 A strong app builder helps you: